-Best smart lock: the best digital door locks and smart deadbolts for a safer home
+Best smart lock: digital security and deadbolts for a safer home

 The best smart locks for front doors, with keyless access and added security, from eufy, Yale, and more